tommycroot/tommycroot/README.md

 Back-End:

+- NestJS
 - Node.js
+- Python
+- Django
 - Express.js
 - Mongoose
-- Python
-- Django
 - MongoDB
 - PostgreSQL
+- MySQL
+- Docker
+- TypeORM

 Please feel free to check out my work here, or visit [my portfolio](https://thomascroot.com).
 You can also find me on [LinkedIn](https://www.linkedin.com/in/thomas-croot) - come and say hi!

 ## 🌱 Currently learning: 🌱

 - Adding more functionality to [Encore](https://encore-app.com) - a social media platform tailored specifically for concert goers.
 Encore aims to be a vibrant hub where users can effortlessly log their concert experiences and connect with fellow music enthusiasts in a lively, interactive environment.
-- Exploring React and NestJS: A Practical Guide with Docker course on Udemy - diving into Docker, NestJS, TypeORM, React with TypeScript, Redux, and more!
 - Enrolled in AWS training to deepen my understanding of cloud computing, focusing on AWS services, architecture, and best practices.
 - Next.js